Edmundston: Amalgamation

 In 1998, Edmundston, Saint-Basile, Saint-Jacques and Verret merged to form the City of Edmundston.
 In 2023 Edmundston expanded again to include Rivière-Verte and parts of adjacent local service districts.

 Geography

-Edmundston is located at the edge of the New Brunswick "panhandle," nestled in the northeastern section of the Appalachian Mountains at the junction of the Saint John and Madawaska Rivers in the northwestern part of the province.
+Edmundston is located at the edge of the New Brunswick "panhandle", in the northeastern section of the Appalachian Mountains at the junction of the Saint John and Madawaska Rivers in the northwestern part of the province.

-Edmundston is strategically situated only a few kilometres from the border with Quebec and on the border with the United States, opposite the town of Madawaska, Maine, to which it is connected by the Edmundston–Madawaska Bridge.
+Edmundston is strategically situated only a few kilometres from the border with Quebec and is on the border with the United States, opposite the town of Madawaska, Maine, to which it is connected by the Edmundston–Madawaska Bridge.